North Carolina prosecutor says man killed by deputies hit them with car

 State Attorney General Josh Stein said state law puts control of criminal prosecutions in the hands of the local district attorney, so his office cannot intervene unless asked.
 He said he has offered assistance to the local prosecutor, but has only received an acknowledgment.

+“For my office to play a role in the prosecution, the District Attorney must request our assistance,” Stein said.

-Womble, who oversees Pasquotank County, issued a statement Tuesday noting that state law gives him the power to decide on prosecuting crimes in his district and he stands “ready willing and able to fulfill my statutory obligations.”
+District Attorney Andrew Womble, who oversees Pasquotank County, issued a statement noting that state law gives him the power to decide on prosecuting crimes in his district and he stands “ready willing and able to fulfill my statutory obligations.”

-The judge overseeing Wednesday’s court hearing on the video is considering petitions to release the footage, including filings by a media coalition and by the county attorney on behalf of the sheriff.
+Wednesday’s court hearing on the video will consider petitions to release the footage, including filings by a media coalition and by the county attorney on behalf of the sheriff.
 A North Carolina law that took effect in 2016 allows law enforcement agencies to show body camera video privately to a victim’s family, but it generally requires a court to approve any public release.

 It’s not clear how soon a judge could rule or how quickly the video would be released if the release is approved.
 In similar cases, it has sometimes taken weeks for the full legal process to play out.

+Democrats in the North Carolina General Assembly filed a measure this month proposing that body camera video be released within 48 hours unless a law enforcement agency asks a court to delay its distribution.
+But the legislation faces long odds with the GOP controlling both chambers of the Legislature.

+A key Republican lawmaker, state Sen. Danny Britt, issued a statement saying GOP lawmakers are open to considering improvements to the current law.
+But with a hearing set for Wednesday, he said, the process has had little time to unfold.

 Drew reported from Durham, North Carolina.
+Associated Press Writer Gary D. Robertson in Raleigh contributed to this report.

 Sign up for Daily Newsletters